Eliott-Guevel/Molecule-fixed-typos-on-main-page-/documentation/Tests.md

 	package: 'Molecule-Tutorial'
 ```
 then display the **Class side** of this class.
-This then allows the creation of methods for different test cases.
+This allows the creation of methods for different test cases.

 One practical thing is putting a `<script>` tag at the start of your methods.
 This will create a small icon next to your method in order to launch it without the use of a Playground.
 ```smalltalk